ttran9/tt-forecast-spring/src/main/scripts/README.md

         - Before running this application and the tests using the Postgres database you must have the user created as well as the tables generated and the proper permissions granted.

-    - Run the contents of the two scripts: samplepostgresuser.sql and schemacreate.sql step by step by how they are labeled (steps 1-3) for the corresponding segments.
+    - Run the contents of the three scripts: samplepostgresuser.sql, schemacreate.sql, and sampleusergrant.sql step by step by how they are labeled (steps 1-3) for the corresponding segments.